SBCSP/opsmanager/README.md

 OpsManager is a comprehensive application designed for system administrators and DevOps engineers to manage and automate tasks across a network of servers.
 It integrates Ansible for configuration management and task automation, uses Azure Entra ID for authentication, and relies on a PostgreSQL database.
 The backend is powered by Flask and uses SQLAlchemy for object-relational mapping.
 The application also features a secure vault for file uploads and configurations.

+# Coming Soon 🎉🎈
+Exciting new features are on the way:

+- Deploying and Managing Docker Containers: Simplify your Docker operations with integrated management tools.
+- ClamAV Setup and Monitoring: Enhance security with automated virus scanning setups and monitoring.
+- Porting over Kronosys Code for Server Monitoring: Implement comprehensive server monitoring from Kronosys.
+- Stay tuned for these updates and more enhancements to improve your administrative workflows!

 ## Features

 - **Ansible Integration**: Automate configurations and management tasks across servers.